 |Mrs Alex Wilson||Pastoral Support Manager|

 Grass roots pastoral care happens effectively at form tutor level and time for tutors to spend with their group has been extended in the senior school to allow for relationships to be strengthened and for form tutors to pick up the small changes that can be significant.
 PSHE supports pastoral development with sessions on mindfulness and self worth.
-There are two school counsellors plus teaching assistants in classes where there are boys with special concerns such as high anxiety.
 Teachers have received useful pastoral training particularly round autism.